 Continuing the legacy

 Survitec, then known as RFD, was founded by Reginald Foster Dagnall in 1920 in a garden shed.
 Little did he know the legacy he was about to create.
 RFD was fundamental in creating solutions such as the world’s first inflatable liferaft and the world’s first marine evacuation system.
 For the past 100 years, our people have been at the forefront of delivering innovative solutions that keep our customers safe.
-Join us and be part of the Survitec legacy.

 Survitec Liferafts Reliability Banner.jpg

-LIFE AS A SERVICE TECHNICIAN
+LIFE AS A TECHNICIAN & ENGINEER

 Learn more